 Are plant guru essential oils organic?

-On the Plant Guru’s website, there are options for oils that are organic.
+On Plant Guru’s website, there are some options for organic oils.
 There is significantly less variety in the essential oils that are certified organic, but you still have your basics available like tea tree, eucalyptus, frankincense, lavender, lemongrass, and orange.

-Now that we have reviewed the Plant Guru’s products and processes in-depth, you are ready to check out some of their essential oils for yourself.
+Now that we have reviewed Plant Guru’s products and processes in-depth, you are ready to check out some of their essential oils for yourself!